solana-developers/solana-cookbook/docs/references/wallet.md

 ### Using torus instance to fetch user account detail​

-After logging in wallet, it provides us interface for interactions like signing transactions and messages.

-It also provides us with an interface to access user login information like user's email, profile image etc.
+The torus instance provides an interface for interactions like signing transactions and messages in a logged-in state.
+It can also provide us with an interface to access user login information like the user's email, profile image etc. (depending on the login method)

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>